 So, for example, some of the cryptic directions on the vintage signpost illustrated above, refer to the following:

 is the unique number of the flush bracket or benchmark, of the Ordnance Survey triangulation station on the Common, whose National Grid Reference is precisely known.
 Trig points are slowly disappearing from the UK countryside as their function has largely been superseded by aerial photography, digital mapping, and the use of lasers and GPS.

-In the example shown, we’ve suggested a way to repurpose the trig point by cross-referencing it with a weather vane, to sense and evidence the direction of the wind.
+The example shown, is one of several suggestions to repurpose the trig point by cross-referencing it with a weather vane to sense and evidence the direction of the wind.
 The design integrates the silhouette of a traditional “nobby”.
 These inshore sailing vessels have been used as fishing boats around the coasts of Lancashire and the Isle of Man, since the 1840’s.
 With the addition, the trig point is transformed into a ‘shrine’ to the wind.